-Estelle joined Ukie in 2019 and is the Curriculum Content Developer for Ukie's flagship Digital Schoolhouse programme.
-She is also a part time Computer Science teacher at Gildredge House in Eastbourne.
-Where, before embarking on her pioneering hybrid role, she was also Head of Computer Science.
-Estelle has a large Hello Kitty collection, plays the bass guitar and loves karaoke!
+I joined Ukie in 2019 and I am the Curriculum Content Developer for Ukie's flagship Digital Schoolhouse programme.
+I'm also a part time Computer Science teacher at Gildredge House in Eastbourne where, I was also Head of Computer Science.
+I also have a large Hello Kitty collection, plays the bass guitar and loves karaoke!

 Head of Education; Director, Digital Schoolhouse

 I’ve been with Ukie since 2014 and have been responsible for designing and implementing Ukie’s flagship Digital Schoolhouse powered by PlayStation programme.
 Before this I was Head of Computing for Graveney School and am a founding board member for Computing At School; here I was an active part of shaping and writing the new National Curriculum for Computing in schools.
 I currently represent our industry in a range of groups including the Digital Skills Partnership – Computing in Schools Working Group.

 Chief Commercial Officer

 I’m the Chief Commercial Officer at Ukie, responsible for recruiting and supporting members and helping them thrive.
 My 25+ years industry experience includes stints at start-up developers through to international publishers working in a variety of commercial roles.
 My superpowers include connecting people and international trade.

 I’ve been working in IP Infringement/Content Protection since 2003 so have a wealth of knowledge on how to stop IP theft.
 Work closely with other creative sectors to ensure the UK is leading the fight against infringing sites so get in touch if you want to know more about how we can help.

 I'm here to handle the day-to-day running of the Ukie office.
 Contact me if you have any general queries or want to make a room booking.